-A rich choice will be offered, which includes the core academic (English Baccalaureate) qualifications you would expect, but also a range of applied, employer-focused qualifications, including digital broadcast and new media, for those students who wish to take a route that links to our site’s heritage as an international communications hub.
+A rich choice is offered, which includes the core academic (English Baccalaureate) qualifications you would expect.
 The National Curriculum underpins all subject study and all of the subjects studied at Key Stage 3 will be available as GCSE options, as well as some additional ones when our first Year 10 cohort goes through the school.
-In addition to the core subjects, all pupils must also opt for at least one of History, Geography, French, Spanish or Computer Science or separate Sciences to fulfil the requirements of the English Baccalaureate.
-For pupils hoping to transfer to the most competitive Sixth Form and Universities, we will strongly recommend the study of a Modern Language.
+In addition to the core subjects, all pupils must also opt for at least one of History or Geography, and of French or Spanish to fulfil the requirements of the English Baccalaurea

 Curriculum Learning Journeys for all Key Stage 4 subjects can be found here.

 Our full Curriculum Policy can be viewed on our Policies Page.